 As part of the national monitoring program for Bd, Mitsinjo screens Andasibe’s frogs for the fungus twice per year.
-Since 2010 our members have sampled more than 600 individuals, helping ensure that we detect an outbreak as it occurs and can take swift action to address any declining populations associated with it.
+Since 2010 our members have sampled at least 700 individuals, helping ensure that we detect an outbreak as it occurs and can take swift action to address any declining populations associated with it.

 Our Supporters of Amphibian Conservation